 Council will continue to share the progress of the audit program through information shared on this page and on the interactive map.

 ** Comments that were dropped on the interactive map or submitted via on the online form will not be made publicly visible.
 This is to avoid publicly identifying private properties.
 However please note under the Government Information (Public Access) Act 2009 (GIPA Act), members of the public have a right to access certain information held by Council except in instances where there is an overriding public interest against disclosure.**

-We are fixing problems as we find them.
-You can see completed and planned work on our interactive map.
+fixing problems as we find them.
+You can see completed and planned work on our

 Is it safe to swim at Terrigal Beach, Haven, and Lagoon?